falcon71/kln90b/README.md

 ### It takes a long time until a GPS signal is acquired

 The KLN 90B remembers your last position.
 If this differs from you actual position, it may take up the 12 minutes until a GPS signal is acquired.
 In this case, enter your position on the SET 1 page.

+Alternativly, you can set the GPS acquisition time to fast on the SET 10 page.
+In this case, GPS acquisition will take less than 30 seconds.

 ## Aircraft developers

 Include the following entry in your panel.cfg:

 ```
 [VcockpitXX]
 size_mm = 860,388